 Clocking in at about 10 to 15 hours, it’s a fairly impressive lifespan for a game of its kind, since God of War games only tends to last for around 5 to 6 hours, but after playing it for the first time 5 years ago, I couldn’t help but think that there could have been so much added to it to give it even a small amount more longevity than it ended up having.
 Luckily, the sequel would arrive and address this issue flawlessly, ultimately making for an even better game than the first in my opinion, but the original game was obviously a way to simply test the waters, and see how much the developers could add to a game like this.

 Storyline – 9/10

-Aside from there being great visuals, great gameplay and wonderfully executed control mechanics, the game also has an exceptional story attached to it.
-As the apocalypse falls upon humanity, as prophesised, the horseman War is summoned, but the other three, Strife, Fury and Death, are strangely absent from the battlefield in the midst of the war between Heaven and Hell.
-It soon comes to light that the seventh seal has not been broken, and the horsemen’s governing body, the Charred Council, accuse War of disrupting the balance by bringing about the apocalypse prematurely.
-War asserts his innocence, and asks the Charred Council for a chance to be returned to Earth to find the one who is truly behind this.
-The Council agree, and War is set on his path, bound by another servant of theirs called the Watcher, who has the power to kill War if he strays from his objective.
+Aside from there being great visuals, great gameplay, and wonderfully executed control mechanics, Darksiders also has an exceptional story attached to it.
+As the apocalypse falls upon humanity, as prophesized, the horseman War is summoned, but the other three, Strife, Fury, and Death, are strangely absent from the battlefield in the midst of the war between Heaven and Hell.
+It soon comes to light that the seventh seal has not been broken, and the horsemen’s governing body, the Charred Council, accuses War of disrupting the balance by bringing about the apocalypse prematurely.
+War asserts his innocence and asks the Charred Council for a chance to be returned to Earth to find the one who is truly behind this.
+The Council agrees, and War is set on his path, bound by another servant of theirs called the Watcher, who has the power to kill War if he strays from his objective.
 The story is filled with a plethora of twists and turns before the end, and features voice talent from some of the best in the industry, including Troy Baker as Abaddon, and even Mark Hamill as the Watcher, who delivers one of the most interesting performances I’ve seen in any video game.